fatheral/tfmdl/README.md

   * The problem of sampling from an empirical space in a (high) multidimensional space.
 Gibbs, Metropolis and Metropolis-Hastings samplers.
 Relationship with Langevin dynamics.
 * Diffusion Models
   * Forward and reverse process as an analogue of the diffusion process.
 Derivation of formulas and architectural implementation in practice.
+* Adversarial examples and defense against them
+  * The surprising effect of the instability of neural networks to the input perturbations.
+Examples of adversarial perturbations.
+Basic methods for constructing adversarial examples and defending against them.
+Classification of adversarial examples.
+Adversarial Examples implementable in the Real-World.
+* Certified Robustness
+  * The concepts of certificate and certified robustness.
+Classical approach using randomized smoothing.
+Neyman-Pearson Lemma.
+Curse of dimensionality in computer vision problems.
 * Limiting theorems for the training process
   * Limiting (existence) theorems for approximation, as well as the dynamics of the convergence of the training process.